Binary Search Tree in Action (Construction)

 };

-This is a classic exhaustive problem.
-So, how can we correctly enumerate the number of valid BSTs?
+This is a classic brute-force problem.
+What method can correctly enumerate the number of valid Binary Search Trees (BSTs)?

-In the previous Binary Tree Algorithms Tutorial Part 1, it was stated that the key to binary tree algorithms is determining what the root node needs to do.
-The core idea is the same for a BST, which is a special type of binary tree.
+As discussed in the previous article Hand-in-Hand Binary Tree Training Part 1, the key to binary tree algorithms lies in defining what the root node needs to do.
+In fact, for BSTs, which are a special type of binary tree, the core idea remains the same.